pragati-gangwar/missing_person/README.md

 # missingPERSON ![Logo](images/readme.png)

-An app to find people in the event of their loss
+The outlay of crime and missing cases in India is intensifying day by day.
+An app is developed to scale back the crimes and therefore the missing cases happening within the locality.